davidetestoni/BlockchainAuthIoT/README.md

 ```

 ### Setting up the policies
-Now access `http://localhost:4000` and `http://localhost:4001` and you will see the web-based clients for the admin and the signer.
+Now access `http://localhost:4000` and `http://localhost:4001` and you will see two instances of the web-based client that you can use to impersonate the owner and the signer.
-You can use the premade wallets `admin.json` and `signer.json` on the Kovan testchain (the password is `password`).
+You can use the premade wallets `admin.json` and `signer.json` on the Kovan testchain (the password is `password`) that are provided inside the client's container.
 To refill them you can use this [free faucet](https://faucet.kovan.network/).

 After deploying a contract, you can add some policies, for example
 ```